-- 86. The undertaking shall disclose the extent to which employees are entitled to and make use of family-related leave. - 87.
-The objective of this Disclosure Requirement is to provide an understanding of the entitlement and actual practices amongst the employees to take family-related leave in a gender equitable manner, as it is one of the dimensions of work-life balance. - 88.
-The disclosure required by paragraph 86 shall include: - (a) the percentage of employees entitled to take family-related leaves; and - (b) the percentage of entitled employees that took family-related leaves, and a breakdown by gender. - 89.
-If all of the undertaking's own workers are entitled to family-related leaves through social policy and/or collective bargaining agreements, it is sufficient for this Disclosure Requirement to disclose this.
+- 92. The objective of this Disclosure Requirement is to provide an understanding of the entitlement and actual practices amongst the employees to take family-related leave in a gender equitable manner, as it is one of the dimensions of work-life balance. - 93.
+The disclosure required shall include: - (a) the percentage of employees entitled to take family-related leaves; and - (b) the percentage of entitled employees that took family-related leaves, and a breakdown by gender. - 94.
+If all of the undertaking's own workers are entitled to family-related leaves through social policy and/or collective bargaining agreements, it is sufficient for this disclosure requirement to report this.